-Statins are a class of drugs designed to block the production of cholesterol by the body, with the effect of lowering a patient's blood cholesterol levels.
-According the modern medical mythology, the use of these drugs ultimately lowers the patient's risk for coronary heart disease.
+Statins are a class of drugs designed to block the production of cholesterol by the body, with the effect of lowering a patient’s blood cholesterol levels.
+According to modern medical mythology, the use of these drugs ultimately lowers the patient’s risk for coronary heart disease.

 These drugs are dangerous and have very serious side effects.
 Many documented reports detail the severe side effects that otherwise healthy people have experienced after taking these drugs.
 The side effects include: